publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395yy.md

 >     “(1) __Development of proposal.—__

->     The Secretary of Health and Human Services shall develop a proposal to modify the current system under which skilled nursing facilities receive payment for extended care services under part A \[part A of this subchapter\] of the medicare program or a proposal to replace such system with a system under which such payments would be made on the basis of prospectively determined rates.
+>     The Secretary of Health and Human Services shall develop a proposal to modify the current system under which skilled nursing facilities receive payment for extended care services under part A \[[42 U.S.C.
+1395c][/us/usc/t42/s1395c] et seq.\] of the medicare program or a proposal to replace such system with a system under which such payments would be made on the basis of prospectively determined rates.
 In developing any proposal under this paragraph to replace the current system with a prospective payment system, the Secretary shall—

 >         “(A) take into consideration the need to provide for appropriate limits on increases in expenditures under the medicare program without jeopardizing access to extended care services for individuals unable to care for themselves;